 By the 2nd century BC, the Ligurian Oxybii established a settlement known as Aegitna in the area by the 2nd century BC.
 Historians, however, are still uncertain what that name actually means.
 Over the centuries, the region was used as a port of call between the Lerins Islands.
 In the 10th century the town was known as Canua.
 The name may derive from "canna," a reed.
 Around 1530, Cannes detached from the monks who had controlled the city for hundreds of years and became independent.

 During the 18th century, both the Spanish and British tried to gain control of the Lérins Islands but were chased away by the French.
 The islands were later controlled by many, such as Jean-Honoré Alziary, and the Bishop of Frejus.

 1 Place Bernard Cornut-Gentille CS 30140

 06414 Cedex Cannes, France

-The city is host of the annual Cannes Film Festival, Midem and Cannes Lions International Festival of Creativity.
+The city is host to the annual Cannes Film Festival, Midem and Cannes Lions International Festival of Creativity.
 The city is known for its association with the rich and famous, its luxury hotels and restaurants, and for several conferences.

-The Cannes Festival, named until 2002 as the International Film Festival (Festival international du film) and known in English as the Cannes Film Festival.
-The film festival previews new films of all genres, including documentaries, from all around the world.
+The Cannes Festival, called until 2002 the International Film Festival (Festival international du film), is known in English simply as the Cannes Film Festival.
+It previews new films of all genres, including documentaries, from all around the world.
 Founded in 1946, the invitation-only festival is held annually (usually in May) at the Palais des Festivals et des Congres.